Weaver Street Market

 Weaver Street Market is a worker- and consumer-owned cooperative selling natural and organic food with a focus on local and fair trade products.
-The original market is situated in the heart of Carrboro, North Carolina in Carr Mill Mall and plays host to many community events.
+The original market is situated in the heart of Carrboro, North Carolina in Carr Mill Mall and hosts many community events.
 It occupies a central location in the town of Carrboro and serves as a "community gathering place."

-It had expanded to include a restaurant named Panzanella in Carr Mill Mall and two additional locations, one at Southern Village in Chapel Hill and another in historic downtown Hillsborough, North Carolina.
-In late December 2013, Panzanella officially ceased business operations.